XJingPKU/TibetFauna/README.md

 # TibetFauna

-Data and R script for the TibetFauna project
+Data and R script in the TibetFauna project

 A manuscrit has been accepted for publication in *Ecosphere* on June 15, 2017
 **Title**: On the controls of abundance for soil-dwelling organisms on the Tibetan Plateau